 The Size of Footprints.
 Newer technologies permit greater consolidation of leasing operations, which tends to reduce the environmental impacts of development.
 On this issue, the debate in Congress has focused on the size of the footprints in the development and production phases of energy leasing.
-The term footprint does not have a universally accepted definition, and therefore the types of structures falling under a "footprint restriction" are arguable (e.g., whether to include exploratory structures, roads, gravel mines, port facilities, etc.).
-(See CRS Report RL32108, North Slope Infrastructure and the ANWR Debate, for a description of development features on the North Slope.)
+The term footprint does not have a universally accepted definition, and therefore the types of structures falling under a "footprint restriction" are arguable (e.g., the inclusion of exploratory structures, roads, gravel mines, port facilities, etc.).
+(See CRS Report RL32108, North Slope Infrastructure and the ANWR Debate, which describes development features on the North Slope.)
 In addition, it is unclear whether exploratory structures, or structures on Native lands, would be included under any provision limiting footprints.
-(See CRS Report RS22143, Oil and Gas Leasing in the Arctic National Wildlife Refuge (ANWR): The 2,000-Acre Limit, for a discussion of the effects of an acreage limit.)
+(See CRS Report RS22143, Oil and Gas Leasing in the Arctic National Wildlife Refuge (ANWR): The 2,000-Acre Limit, for a discussion of an acreage limit.)